Simple Guide on How to Disable Third-Party Cookies [2024 Update]

 What are Third-Party Cookies?

 There are two types of cookie files — first-party and third-party.
 Technically, there is no difference between these two types of cookies.
 Both of them are data files and have similar purposes.
 What’s different is how they are created and used by websites.

-First-party cookies are really good for you.
-They contain information that you probably don’t want to store in your own memory AKA your logins and passwords to Facebook, Twitter, etc. Those little things can save information about products added to the basket in your favorite online store and even if you are kicked from the net, you will most likely find them there when you’re back.
+First-party cookies are useful.
+They contain information that you probably don’t want to store in your own memory — logins and passwords to Facebook, Twitter, etc. They save information about products added to the cart in your favorite online store and even if your internet suddenly goes down, you will most likely find them there when you’re back.
 Cookies from the websites you commonly use do make your life easier.
 Third-party cookies do not.

-As you can understand from their name third-party cookies set up by third-parties and they have nothing in common with a website you visit.
-Generally, those third-parties are advertisers who track you across all pages where they landed ads or web bugs.
-You can once visit a plumber online store just because and then you will see tap advertisements all over the internet.
+As you can understand from their name, third-party cookies are set up by third parties and they have nothing in common with a website you visit.
+Generally, those third parties are advertisers who track you across all pages where they landed ads or web bugs.
+You can once visit a plumber online store just because and then you’ll see tap advertisements all over the internet.
 Not only it violates your privacy, but you also never know across how many domains tracking is done, and in whose hands your personal information ends up.
 It feels pretty much like being stalked by a weirdo on a street.
 Some weirdos like exhibitionists will just harmlessly flash you their ads while others can literally steal your ID.
-So, if you want to stop third-party cookies from hacking your data, it’s better to disable them.
+So, if you want to stop third-party cookies from stealing your sensitive data, it’s better to disable them.

-There are two the most common simple ways you can remove third-party cookies.
+There are two simple ways you can remove third-party cookies.
 First: you can browse the internet in private or incognito mode.
-Second: you can block third party cookie directly in your browser.
+Second: you can block third-party cookies directly on your browser.

 Disable third-party cookies by using private or incognito mode